boeckhoff/AttinyUSI/README.md

 # AttinyUSI

-Repository for reliable, daisy-chained attiny USI communication with timed packages.
+Repository for a proof-of-concept reliable, daisy-chained attiny USI communication with timed packages.

 References/Sources: